CarlosAlegreUr/CallOrderControl-SmartContract-DesignPattern/README.md

 - Test in testnet.
 - Create modifier locker.
 Make it more flexible and be able to activate or deactivate CallControl in your functions.
+- Check gas implmications in the VRF suposed usecase.
 - Check if worth it to create better option: adding more allowed calls to client who hasn't used all of them.
 Now it overwrites.
 - Check gas implications of changing 4 bytes function selector to 32 bytes hashed function signatures.